Daniel James (footballer): Manchester United

 On 6 June 2019, James underwent a medical with Premier League club Manchester United ahead of a transfer for a reported fee of £15 million with the potential for additional payments.
 After agreeing a deal "in principle" on 7 June, United announced the signing of James on a five-year contract on 12 June, with an option to extend for a further year.
 He scored his first goal for the club on his competitive debut, coming on as a substitute to score United's final goal in a 4–0 win over Chelsea.
 He also scored in United's 2–1 loss against Crystal Palace.
 In only his fourth game for United he scored his third goal for the club in a 1–1 draw with Southampton, which was later voted goal of the month by United fans.
 James was also voted United player of the month for August.
-In March 2020, Daniel James ended a seven-month goal drought by scoring in a 5–0 win over Austrian team LASK, the final game before the suspension of football caused by the COVID-19 pandemic.
+In March 2020, James ended a seven-month goal drought by scoring in a 5–0 win over Austrian team LASK, the final game before the suspension of football caused by the COVID-19 pandemic.

 On 20 December 2020, James scored his first league goal of the season in a 6–2 win against Leeds United.
 On 2 February 2021, he scored United's Premier League record-equalling goal in the 9–0 home win against Southampton.

 Leeds United

-James signed for Premier League rivals Leeds United on 31 August 2021 for an undisclosed fee on a five-year contract, having nearly joined the club two-and-a-half years prior to the transfer.
+James signed for Premier League rivals Leeds United on 31 August 2021 for an undisclosed fee on a five-year contract, having nearly joined the club two and a half years prior to the transfer.
 Many news outlets were reporting the fee to be £25 million.
-He scored his first Premier League goal for Leeds on 21 November 2021, in the team's 2–1 loss at the Tottenham Hotspur Stadium.
+He scored his first Premier League goal for Leeds on 21 November, in the team's 2–1 loss at the Tottenham Hotspur Stadium.
+On 11 May 2022, James was sent off during Leeds's Premier League match against Chelsea for a challenge on Mateo Kovačić.

-On 11 May 2022, James was sent off during Leeds United's Premier League match against Chelsea for a challenge on Mateo Kovacic.
+James scored 13 goals and added seven assists during James' first season in the Championship with Leeds with Leeds, which saw them fall short of promotion to the Premier League, losing 1–0 to Southampton in the Championship play-off final on 26 May 2024.
+In James' second season in the Championship with Leeds, he scored 12 goals in the league, which was second on the squad, only to Joël Piroe's 19, adding nine assists, which was third on the team, behind Manor Solomon and Junior Firpo.
+On 3 May 2025, James won the Championship title with Leeds and was promoted back to the Premier League with a 2–1 win against Plymouth Argyle at Home Park.
+The following day, James was named Leeds United Player of the Year for the 2024–25 season.